inoryy/reaver/README.md

 pip install reaver
 ```

-You should now be able to both execute it as a script and use inside your codebase as described in the introduction section.
-Note that Reaver specifies `TensorFlow` only as a soft dependency and it will not be installed by default.
+**NB!** Reaver specifies `TensorFlow` only as a soft dependency and it will not be installed by default.
 This is to avoid
 `tensorflow` overwriting `tensorflow-gpu` and vise-versa.
 You can install `tensorflow` along with Reaver by specifying either
 `tf-cpu` or `tf-gpu` flag with `pip install` command:

 ```
 pip install reaver[tf-gpu]
 ```

+You should now be able to both execute Reaver as a script and use inside your codebase as described in the introduction section.

 ### Manual Installation